davidearl/webauthn/README.md

 the reality is the whole thing is just too complicated for easy adoption.
 It needs another layer to simplify it for routine use.

-There are a couple examples in Javascript (for example [here](https://webauthn.bin.coffee/).
-But the whole point is that the challenge and authetication must be done server-side.
+There are a couple examples in Javascript (see the ["coffee" example](https://webauthn.bin.coffee/)).
+But the whole point is that the challenge and authentication must be done server-side.

 It's fiendishly complicated, not so much in the cryptography as the way the structures are packed and named.
 Unnecessarily so